-GMetri has integrations with Flickr, Sketchfab, and Google Poly, thereby, giving you access to 4 million 3D assets and hundred thousand 360 degree images.
+GMetri has integrations with Flickr, Sketchfab, and Google Poly, thereby, giving you access to 4 million 3D assets and hundred thousand 360 degree images for building gamified content for Virtual Reality.

 Types of content used to create a setting: